 There are however different techniques to consider depending on the finish of your wooden window frames:

-Painted – Provided the paintwork is in good condition:
+Provided that the paint is in good condition:

 - Use a soft brush or scouring pad with some washing up liquid to lift the dirt.